 What’s happening in Texas is heartbreaking, and yet it will be a more frequent part of modern life unless we do something about it."
 8

-Surveys of papers by climate scientists have indicated that: among those papers that specify a cause of climate change, 97% agree that is primarily caused by human activity.
+Surveys of papers by climate scientists have indicated that: among those papers that specify a root cause of climate change, 97% agree that is primarily caused by human activity.
 A consensus of scientists also agree that climate change is the direct cause of the recent increased ferocity of hurricanes.
 Some scientists believe that climate change is also increasing the frequency of hurricanes.